 We pray for the Church and her life: For Sean, Presiding Bishop, and Nicholas, our bishop; for Hosam, Archbishop of Jerusalem, remembering the pastoral outreach of the Diocese of Jerusalem among a sorely oppressed Palestinian Community; for Pope Francis; for Bartholomew, Ecumenical Patriarch, and other Christian leaders.
 Lord of all life, Hear us.

-We pray for the world and its pressing needs: We continue to pray for peace with justice to come to the Holy Lands of Israel, Palestine, Lebanon giving thanks for the cease fire in Gaza and the return of Gazans hitherto displaced by the war.
-We pray for Syria, for Ukraine, for Sudan and an end to the conflicts in sub–Saharan Africa.
-In our own land we pray for all who are increasingly afraid in a time of intense polarization.
+We pray for the world and its pressing needs: We continue to pray for peace with justice to come to the Holy Lands of Israel, Palestine, Lebanon.
+We pray for a strengthening of resolve in honoring the fragile cease-fire in Gaza and the return of Gazans hitherto displaced by the war.
+We continue to pray for Ukraine, for a just and equitable peace settlement to the current conflict – one that honors Western commitment to Ukrainian sovereignty.

 We remember the earth, our increasingly fragile island home.
 We pray for a US return to the Paris Agreement on Climate Change.
 We pray for a strengthening of the emergency services and necessary infrastructure to meet the unprecedented challenge of increasing climate instability.
 Lord of all life, Hear us.